httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-10. If the cookie-attribute-list contains an attribute with an attribute-name of "Path", set the cookie's path to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Path" and with an attribute-value whose length is no more than 1024 bytes.
+10. If the cookie-attribute-list contains an attribute with an attribute-name of "Path", set the cookie's path to attribute-value of the last attribute in the cookie-attribute-list with both an attribute-name of "Path" and an attribute-value whose length is no more than 1024 octets.
 Otherwise, set the cookie's path to the default-path of the request-uri.

 11. If the cookie-attribute-list contains an attribute with an attribute-name of "Secure", set the cookie's secure-only-flag to true.